IdkwhatImD0ing/Xplore/README.md

 ## Accomplishments that we're proud of
 -
 ## What we learned
-- That the word 'itinerary' can be difficult for some people to pronounce.
+- 'Itinerary' is not only a key part of travel planning, but also a surprisingly tricky word for some to pronounce.

 ## What's next for Xplore
 - Real-time weather updates for the selected destinations.